 7. How often has the child been reported as a “picky eater” at well-child check-ups?

 Picky Eaters are sometimes reported by a parent as a “picky eater” at well-child check-ups.
+Picky eating has been happening for less than 2 years.

 Problem Feeders are persistently reported by a parent as a “picky eater” across multiple well-child check-ups.
+Picky eating has been happening for more than 2 years.